LANGUAGE MODEL USING REVERSE TRANSLATIONS

 - 1. A method comprising:

-accessing a translation system, the translation system configured to generate a machine translation of source material from a source language into a destination language, the translation system being trained using destination language training data and comprising; a translation model configured to receive the source material and generating one or more destination language hypotheses for the source material, and a language model configured to select one of the destination language hypotheses based on an analysis of the destination language training data; analyzing supplemental destination language training data for training the language model, the supplemental destination language training data comprising one or more of; monolingual destination language material that has been previously machine translated from the source language, or destination language material for which translation into the source language has been previously requested; and based on the analyzing, modifying the language model to account for the supplemental destination language training data.
+accessing a translation system, the translation system configured to generate a machine translation of source material from a source language into a destination language, the translation system being trained using destination language training data; analyzing supplemental destination language training data for training the translation system, the supplemental destination language training data comprising one or more of; monolingual destination language material associated with a machine translation from the source language into the destination language, or destination language material associated with a request for translation into the source language; and based on the analyzing, modifying the translation system to account for the supplemental destination language training data.

-access a translation system, the translation system configured to generate a machine translation of source material from a source language into a destination language, the translation system being trained using destination language training data and comprising; analyze supplemental destination language training data for training the language model, the supplemental destination language training data comprising one or more of; based on the analyzing, modify the language model to account for the supplemental destination language training data.
+access a translation system, the translation system configured to generate a machine translation of source material from a source language into a destination language, the translation system being trained using destination language training data; analyze supplemental destination language training data for training the translation system, the supplemental destination language training data comprising one or more of; based on the analyzing, modify the translation system to account for the supplemental destination language training data.

-a non-transitory computer-readable medium configured to store logic for implementing a translation system, the translation system configured to generate a machine translation of source material from a source language into a destination language, the translation system being trained using destination language training data and comprising; a processor configured to;
+a non-transitory computer-readable medium configured to store logic for implementing a translation system, the translation system configured to generate a machine translation of source material from a source language into a destination language, the translation system being trained using destination language training data; a processor configured to;

 Machine translations involve the translation of information from a source language to a destination language via a computing device.
 Machine translations may be used to translate, for example, advertisements, government documents, academic works, text messages and emails, social networking posts, recordings of spoken language, and numerous other works.